MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 ## Track programs
 <u>Role:</u> Program manager

 You track programs on the Solutions > Manage page.
 Use this page to measure progress on the goal since program started, as well as ROI for the program.
-For a brief overview of the page, see [Solutions > Manage page](solutions-conceptual.md#solutions-manage-page).
+For a brief overview of the page, see [The Solutions > Manage page](solutions-conceptual.md#the-solutions-manage-page).)

 **To track an active program**